Personality Disorders: Cluster A vs B vs C Explained

 Cluster A personality disorders share a common thread of social detachment and unusual thought patterns.

-Individuals with Cluster A personality disorders often appear odd or eccentric to others, frequently misinterpreting social cues and harboring unconventional beliefs.
-The social isolation characteristic of Cluster A disorders typically stems from genuine discomfort with close relationships.
+People with Cluster A personality disorders often appear odd or eccentric to others, misreading social cues and holding unconventional beliefs.
+Social isolation in this cluster typically stems from genuine discomfort with close relationships rather than indifference.
+Thought processes frequently diverge from conventional reasoning, sometimes resembling psychotic disorders but without a full break from reality.

 Paranoid Personality Disorder